 We will notify you via email once we process the load.
 You will also receive an email if we need additional paperwork or information to process the load.
 You will receive a notification on the portal, too.

 To ensure we can process your payment ASAP, please do the following: send good quality scans, submit only one load at a time online, include all paperwork in one submission, and circle or highlight the receiver's signature.

 Briefly let us know: the rate you are expecting (if different from rate confirmation), if you took an advance, and if there are any additional receipts or charges.

 Provide the broker with notice of assignment (NOA) in advance so when we call to inquire about the load, we are already on file as your factoring company.

 First, submit the rate confirmation and BOL on the online portal so we can factor the load for you.
 We ask that you mail the PODs and all additional paperwork directly to the broker and provide a tracking number so we can make sure the documents arrive at the broker's location before initiating payment.
 In the past, we have had brokers dispute whether or not the documents were received, and they would not submit payments to us.

-What if I have pending detention or lumper receipts?
+What if I have a pending detention or lumper receipts?

 What if a broker accidentally pays me?

 Please call and notify us right away!
 Failure to alert us of a payment sent directly to you within 10 business days will result in a 5% fee.
 If a broker sent you a check, you can forward the check to: